Maaz-100/Replit-100-Day-Python-Course/README.md

 My Progress
-Days 1–25:Mostly introductory content.
+Days 1–25: Mostly introductory content.
 Each day builds gently on the last, gradually increasing diffculty.
 I alreadly knew all of these python skills so I was going through the code very easily.
 Day 26 onwards: Things start getting harder they require a bit more careful thinking but still pretty easy.
+Day 35 Onwards : This where I need to really pay attetnion as the programs start to get more complex.
+The time taken to solve these problems increase aswell as I start making logic errors.

  Why This Repo Exists